Exact simulation of the GHZ distribution: Conclusion, discussion and open problems

+in which each of the $n$ parties is given one of the qubits.
+Although the general simulation process is rather more complicated and slightly less efficient than in the case of the GHZ state, the effect of $n$ independent von Neumann measurements on any \mbox{$n$-partite} state (even a mixed state) distributed among $n$ participants can be simulated with an expectation of \mbox{$(5+o(1))n^2$} bits of communication.
+Only the leader needs access to a source of randomness and an expectation of \mbox{$(4+o(1))n^2$} unbiased identically independently distributed bits suffices to carry out the simulation.

-We leave for further research the problem of simulating arbitrary positive-operator-valued measurements (POVMs) on the single-qubit shares of GHZ states, as well as the problem of simulating the GHZ distribution with \emph{worst-case} bounded classical communication.
+We leave for further research the problem of simulating arbitrary \emph{positive-operator-valued measurements} (POVMs) on the single-qubit shares of GHZ states (or~on more general multipartite states), as well as the problem of simulating multipartite entanglement (other than the already-solved equatorial von Neumann measurements on the tripartite GHZ state~\cite{BG11}) with \emph{worst-case} bounded classical communication.